Halifax's Private Golf Club

 Canadian golfing great George Knudson, who would win eight times on the PGA Tour, only managed 4-under par while playing the 1964 Canadian PGA Championship at Ashburn.
 In 2018/2019 the greens and bunkers were rebuilt for the modern game, under the guidance of architect, Ian Andrew one of Canada’s most noted golf designers.

-Ashburn’s “New” course is nearly 50 years old now, and remains one of the stalwart tests in the Canadian game.
+Ashburn’s “New” course is over 50 years old now, and remains one of the stalwart tests in the Canadian game.
 Created by Stanley Thompson associate Geoffrey Cornish (a Canadian Golf Hall of Fame member who worked with Thompson at courses like Highlands Links and Capilano), New Ashburn has been called a “spectacularly strong layout, featuring fiendishly tilted fairways, unyielding rough, and large, fast greens,” in John Gordon’s Great Golf Courses of Canada.
 It is certainly built on an incredible piece of rambling and tilted land, with holes playing up and down dramatic vistas.

 Located just five minutes outside of Halifax proper, and 25 minutes from the city’s downtown, the course has held significant championships, including the 1980 Canadian Amateur (where Greg Olson held off future PGA Tour winner Richard Zokol), the 1996 Canadian Mid-Amateur Championship won by Graham Cooke (the club’s current consulting architect), and more recently Web.com Tour events won by Abraham Ancer, and Canadian Roger Sloan.